Establishing the Foundation

 Inviting your family and friends to the dedication

 When inviting friends and family to the dedication, please emphasize the importance of staying for the service.

 Please inform your guests who are bringing children that classes are offered for children from infants to high schoolers.
 Children age may be in the sanctuary when accompanied by a parent.

 We do not allow other family members or friends backstage before or after the dedication.

 This is a great time to invite family members and friends who do not know the Lord so that they can hear the gospel message and see the love of Jesus.

-If you have any questions or need clarification, please call the Church Office to speak to Pastor Stef Mitrano in the Children’s Ministry.
+If you have any questions or need clarification, please contact the Church Office at (310) 352-3333.

-If you have read and understood this information and would like to continue to have your child dedicated, you may pick up a Baby Dedication application form either at the Welcome Center on Thursdays and Sundays during main services or at the Church Office during business hours.
+If you have read and understood this information and would like to continue to have your child dedicated, you may complete an application online below.

 Please send us a message and we’ll get back to you as quickly as possible